konecty/methods-middleware/README.md

 - Execute called method
 - Execute all after methods

-** If MIDLEWARES or BEFORE METHODS returns something different from UNDEFINED the execution stops and return this value!
+**If MIDLEWARES or BEFORE METHODS returns something different from UNDEFINED the execution stops and return this value!**

---

 ## Regular Methods
 Register a method named **sum**